femustafa/femustafa.github.io/_posts/2022-3-6-on-remembring-death.md

 Some people are born rich and other poor.
 Some people are given health, while others spent their life in misery.
 Some people with purest of the intent and action seems to struggle while the monsters seems to be openly roaming around with their hammers.
 There is no equality and ultimate justice in this world.
 If a person commits murder of 100 people, then how possibly could you do the justice?.
 One time death sentence is not ultimately justice.
 Even in the case when a person slaps other person.
 How would you make sure that the other slapping back will do so in a manner that will cause precisely the same pain [2].
 The Quran states this fact that the full compensation for everybody's deeds will be given on the day of judgement, where the ultimate justice will be done.

-> Every soul will taste death, and you will only be given your [full] compensation on the Day of Resurrection. *The Quran 3:185 (Translation by SAHIH INTERNATIONAL)*
+> Every soul will taste death, and you will only be given your [full] compensation on the Day of Resurrection. (*The Quran 3:185, Translation by SAHIH INTERNATIONAL)*
 >

 ### Meaningfulness